 ◘ Fig. K-2 Late glacial and Holocene development of the Baltic Sea.
-A Baltic Ice Lake with fresh water (10200 years ago); B Ancylus Lake with fresh water (8000 years ago); C Litorina Sea (about 5,000 years ago) (from Dierßen 1996).
+A Baltic Ice Lake with fresh water (10,200 years ago); B Ancylus Lake with fresh water (8,000 years ago); C Litorina Sea (about 5,000 years ago) (from Dierßen 1996).

-Fig. K-3 Formation of water bodies after melting of the dead ice in the bedload (left) and in the moraine material (right).
+Fig. K-3 Formation of water bodies after melting of the dead ice in the bedload (left), the deposits from the advancing ice, and in the moraine material (right).

 3 The oceanic birch forests in ZB VIII

 The strong differences in continentality across the taiga zone of Eurasia are clearly noticeable floristically, as already discussed.
 In the oceanic climate zone on the Atlantic in Norway on the one hand, and on the Pacific in Kamchatka on the other, sparse forests of birch and pine occur.
 In Norway, spruce is almost entirely absent, so a taiga zone is not actually developed.
-The tree line in northern Scandinavia is formed by Betula tortuosa (closely related to B. alba) (◘ Fig. K-4).
-Betula tortuosa is low-growing with an irregularly curved trunk ('drunken trees') (◘ Fig. K-5).
+The tree line in N Scandinavia is formed by Betula tortuosa (closely related to B. alba) (◘ Fig. K-4).
+Betula tortuosa is low-growing with an irregularly curved trunk ('drunken trees') (◘ Fig. K-5A).

-Similar looking sparse forests occur in Kamchatka.
+Similar looking sparse forests occur in Kamchatka (◘ Fig.K-5B).
 There Betula ermanii, partly with the crooked pine Pinus pumila, again forms the polar forest boundary.
 The forests of Kamchatka are dominated by Betula ermanii, which forms very heavy wood (specific gravity >1; hence the name stone birch) and can live for several hundred years.
 Its distribution is very wide, it also reaches Japan and Korea.
 Other birches (B. japonica, B. middendorfii) and Larix species (L. gmelinii, L. kamtschatica, L. cajanderii) are sporadically associated.
 Kamchatka forests also do not belong to the taiga in the strict sense.
 Only rarely do spruce forests occur (with Picea ajanensis).

-◘ Fig. K-4 Forest tundra in with a mosaic of forest plots of Betula tortuosa and dwarf shrub tundra near Abisko (N Sweden) (photo: Breckle).
+◘ Fig. K-4 Forest tundra in a mosaic of forest plots of Betula tortuosa and dwarf shrub tundra near Abisko (N Sweden) (photo: Breckle).

-◘ Fig. K-5 Low-growing trees of Betula tortuosa with an irregularly curved trunk ('drunken trees') in the tree tundra of the Kola Peninsula (photo: O. Agachanjanz).
+◘ Fig. K-5 A Low-growing trees of Betula tortuosa with an irregularly curved trunk ('drunken trees') in the tree tundra of the Kola Peninsula (photo: O. Agachanjanz).

+◘ Fig. K-5 B Curved trunks of Betula ermanii in the subarctic region in Kamchatka, N of Petropavlovsk (photo: Breckle)

+◘ Fig. K-5 C The species rich herb layer in the stone birch forest of Kamchatka has attractive species like Cypripedium jatabeanum (photo: Breckle)

+◘ Fig. K-5 D Trillium camchatkense in the herb layer of Betula ermanii forests in Kamchatka (photo: Breckle)

+◘ Fg.
+K-5 E Trollius riederana in the herb layer of open stone birch forests in Kamchatka is common on less shady sites (photo: Breckle)

+◘ Fig. K-5 F There are many genera which are the same in Europe as well as in Kamchatka but represented by other species like Geranium erianthum in the Betula ermanii forest (photo: Breckle)

 4 The European boreal forest zone